matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 visible to others on the federated network.

-Likewise, if a server automatically publishes data in user profile fields (e.g. setting a job title based on an organisation's internal user database) then they must have consent to do so.
+Likewise, if a server automatically publishes data in user profile fields (e.g. setting a job title based on an organisation's internal user database) then they must have consent to do so, and users should be made aware that data is published on their behalf.

 Homeservers and clients *must* comply relevant privacy regulations, particularly regarding data deletion and retention.
 Profile data *should* be cleared when a user is deactivated, and while